alisaifee/coredis/docs/source/api_reference.rst

 ============

 :class:`~coredis.lock.ClusterLock` is supposed to solve distributed lock problem in redis cluster.
-Since high availability is provided by redis cluster using master-slave model, the kind of lock aims to solve the fail-over problem referred in distributed lock post given by redis official.
+Since high availability is provided by redis cluster using primary-replica model, the kind of lock aims to solve the fail-over problem referred in distributed lock post given by redis official.
 This implementation isGjjk